1830668NabilahOshin/Numerical-methods-and-Neural-Network-Labwork/README.md

 - **Pandas**: Used for data manipulation, loading CSV files, and data preprocessing tasks.
 - **Scikit-Learn**: Employed for data splitting (train_test_split) and evaluation metrics (accuracy_score) during model evaluation.

+Informative comments are included throughout the notebooks to explain key functionalities, data transformations, and model components.
+I have Organized the notebooks into logical sections such as data preprocessing, model development, training loops, and evaluation.

 ## Modular and Reusable Components for Data Processing and Model Training